Pankajtanwarbanna/pankajtanwarbanna/articles/introducing-bestresourcesco-share-and-explore-personal-resources-at-one-place.md

 date: '2021-06-30'
 tags: ['personal', 'side hustles']
 draft: false
-summary: 'The Web is crowded.
-So, I asked engineers from Google, Facebook, Uber etc to share their personal resources and built Bestresources.co'
+summary: The Web is crowded.
+So, I asked engineers from Google, Facebook, Uber etc to share their personal resources and built Bestresources.co
 author: the2ndfloorguy
 ---